vega/falcon/README.md

 ## Falcon with 1.2 billion stars from the GAIA dataset

 The [GAIA spacecraft](<https://en.wikipedia.org/wiki/Gaia_(spacecraft)>) measured the positions and distances of stars with unprecedented precision.
-The dataset collected is available online.
-Below, we show it in Falcon.
+It collected about 1 billion objects, mainly stars, but also planets, comets, asteroids and quasars among others.
+Below, we show the dataset loaded in Falcon (with MapD).

 <span id="gaia"></span>